-English to Speakers of Other Languages/ K-12 Certification, B.A.
-Curriculum Guide (Suggested 4-Year Plan of Study)
+English, B.A.
+Film Concentration Curriculum Guide (Suggested 4-Year Plan of Study)

 Complete all courses in the major with grades of C or better.

-Complete 1 writing course beyond ENGL 103 (taken as part of track/concentration).
+Complete one writing course beyond ENGL 103 (taken as part of track/concentration).

-Complete 1 diversity course (taken as part of track/concentration).
+Complete one diversity course (taken as part of track/concentration).

 Complete the requirements of a track or concentration.

-Transfer students majoring in English must complete a minimum of 4 courses of English courses at Salisbury University
+Transfer students majoring in English must complete a minimum of four courses of English courses at Salisbury University.

 This checklist is an unofficial tool for planning.
 Matriculated students and advisors should consult the Academic Requirements Report in GullNet before and after registering for classes each semester to track academic progress.